 We rely in part upon third-party vendors, including data center and bandwidth providers, to operate our ecommerce platform.
 We cannot predict whether additional network capacity will be available from these vendors as we need it, and our network or our suppliers' networks might be unable to achieve or maintain a sufficiently high capacity of data transmission to allow us to process health insurance applications in a timely manner or effectively download data, especially if our website traffic increases.
 Any system failure that causes an interruption in or decreases the responsiveness of our services would impair our revenue-generating capabilities and harm our business and operating results and damage our reputation.
+In addition, any loss of data could result in loss of customers and subject us to potential liability.
+Our database and systems are vulnerable to damage or interruption from human error, earthquakes, fire, floods, power loss, telecommunications failures, physical or electronic break-ins, computer viruses, acts of terrorism, other attempts to harm our systems and similar events.
+In addition, our operations are vulnerable to earthquakes in the San Francisco Bay Area and elsewhere in Northern California.
+While we regularly back-up our system and store the system back-ups in a secure third-party offsite location with restricted access near the San Francisco Bay area, we do not yet have full second-site redundancy.
+Although we are in the process of implementing a second offsite data recovery system, there can be no assurance that the second-site will operate as designed or prevent a loss of data.
+If we were forced to rely on our system back-ups, we would experience significant delays in restoring the functionality of our website and could experience loss of data, which would harm our business and our operating from system failures or other disruptions to our online operations.

-In addition, consumers may access our customer care center for assistance in connection with submitting health insurance applications through our ecommerce platform.
+Consumers may access our customer care center for assistance in connection with submitting health insurance applications through our ecommerce platform.
 We depend upon third parties, including telephone service providers, to operate our customer care center.
-Any failure of the systems that we rely upon in the operation of our customer care center could negatively impact sales of insurance policies through our ecommerce platform or our relationship with consumers and members and could harm our business, operating results and financial condition.
+Any failure of the systems that we rely upon in the operation of our customer care center could negatively impact sales of insurance policies through our ecommerce platform or our relationship with consumers and members, which could harm our business, operating results and financial condition.